KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-vantage.md

 A precision guards the coinage.
 To name Zenon "Unknown" is itself a move made within discernment: a pointer from the discerner's side, marking where discernment ends, not a property predicated of Zenon-in-itself.
 As with every term for Zenon, "Unknown" is relative to the measurer; Zenon-in-itself is not thereby characterized as *possessing* unknowability.
 The name marks the limit, not what lies past it.

-# Why Only Synthesis Reaches the Vantage
+# Why Only Synthesis Opens the Vantage

 This gives subtraction's failure an epistemic reason, not only a structural one.
 One who reaches the denuded Aionic pole by stripping away has discarded the very manifold whose persistent discernibility is the evidence that the ultimate is beyond.
 From a denuded pole there is nothing left to recognize the limit *with*.
 Only the one who holds the full manifold in coherent relation occupies the vantage from which the trans-discernible can be recognized at all.
 Synthesis is therefore the precondition of the recognition, and not merely the lawful alternative to collapse.

 # Function contra Perennialism

 The same axiom governs interpretation.
-Perennial philosophy collapses the testimony of all mystics into a single undifferentiated ground — the hermeneutic form of fusion-collapse, doing to traditions what dissolution does to identity.
+Perennial philosophy often collapses the testimony of mystics into a single undifferentiated ground — the hermeneutic form of fusion-collapse, doing to traditions what dissolution does to identity.
 Rigorous synthesis interprets instead by function, motion, and scope, and so arrives not at a blob but at a ground articulated by distinct functions.
 Read this way, mythic figures and esoteric symbols do not melt together; they take lawful places.

 Non-fusion thus operates across three registers at once: the bifurcal roots, where Aion and Khaon are held distinct; individuated identity, where essence persists across the lattice without erasure; and interpretation, where traditions are reconciled without being blurred.
 The non-abolition of the individual — essence at every stratum — is what keeps the whole enterprise from degrading into collapse.
 It is the difference between transcendence and dissolution: coherence without erasure, reconciliation without sameness, a ground recognized as Unknown rather than a sameness mistaken for the ultimate.

 ---

-🕳️ ⟀ ⚯ ∴ 📐 ◫
+🕳️ ⚫ ♾ ⧖⧗ ⟁

 ---